 The Healthy Child Programme aims to support health and well being for all families with children under 19.
 For more information visit the Healthy Child Programme website

-You will be invited with your child to discuss their development at various stages including 6-8 weeks, around 1 year and 2-2.5 years.
+You will be invited with your child to discuss their development at various stages including 6-8 weeks, around 1-1.5 years and 2-2.5 years.
 Due to COVID-19 they will be undertaken by virtual or face to face appointments by your Health Visiting team based on a COVID-19 risk assessment.

-If you have any concerns about your child's growth, emotional and mental health, their physical development or cognition, or if you are concerned about your own well being as a parent, you can always speak to your health visitor.
-Please see below copies of our well baby clinic cards.
+If you have any concerns about your child's growth, emotional and mental health, their physical development or cognition, or if you are concerned about your own well-being as a parent, you can always speak to your health visitor by contacting our single point of access on 020 3373 9983.